Most Dangerous Animals in Australia

 Though they prefer to dine on seals and sea lions, great whites do occasionally attack humans (surfers, who they mistake for the creatures they like to eat, are the biggest targets).
 Even one of their small bites is enough to tear off an arm or leg.

 In Australia, Queensland is particularly rife with great whites.
-The most recent incident there was in early November 2019, when two British tourists were attacked, though not fatally.
+In 2019 two British tourists were attacked, though not fatally.
 One had to have a foot amputated, while the other suffered bite wounds on his calf.

 Mostly found in deep, subtropical waters, tiger sharks often swim near the Great Barrier Reef.
-Last year, in one particularly high-profile incident, three tiger sharks were involved in two attacks in this area, though nobody was killed.
+In one particularly high-profile incident in 2018, three tiger sharks were involved in two attacks in this area, though nobody was killed.

 When such incidences happen, it inevitably leads to a heated debate about whether or not the sharks should be culled.